aranyodutta/USCN-DSGE---Final/README.md

 # US–China DSGE Model
-**A Two-Country New Keynesian DSGE Framework with Dollarization**
+## A Two-Country New Keynesian DSGE Framework with Dollarization

-This repository contains a two-country Dynamic Stochastic General Equilibrium (DSGE) model of the United States and China designed to study **dollar dominance**, **financial dollarization**, and **de-dollarization dynamics**.
-The model is implemented in **Dynare/MATLAB** and produces impulse response functions (IRFs), simulated moments, and supporting documentation for academic research.
+This repository contains a two-country Dynamic Stochastic General Equilibrium (DSGE) model (United States and China) implemented in Dynare/MATLAB.
+It is designed to study international monetary spillovers and the macroeconomic implications of financial dollarization and de-dollarization.
+The code produces impulse response functions (IRFs), simulated moments, and supporting documentation.

+**Literature note.** The model’s open-economy two-country New Keynesian core follows standard frameworks in the literature and is **adapted in part from Jang and Okano (2013)**, with additional extensions to study dollarization and policy spillovers (see **References**).

 ---

 ## 1. Research Motivation

-The dominance of the US dollar in global financial markets shapes monetary policy transmission, exchange rate dynamics, and macroeconomic spillovers.
-Emerging economies with partial financial dollarization—such as China—face constraints on monetary autonomy that alter the effectiveness of domestic policy.
+US dollar dominance in global finance can shape monetary policy transmission, exchange rate dynamics, and cross-border macroeconomic spillovers.
+In economies with meaningful foreign-currency exposure, partial financial dollarization can constrain monetary autonomy and alter domestic policy effectiveness.

-This project develops a structural two-country New Keynesian DSGE model to analyze:
+This project develops and extends a two-country New Keynesian DSGE framework to analyze:

 - How US monetary policy shocks transmit internationally
-- How financial dollarization affects monetary policy effectiveness in China
+- How financial dollarization can affect monetary policy effectiveness in China
 - The macroeconomic consequences of de-dollarization
 - Cross-border spillovers in inflation, output, and interest rates